-- ✓ PowerPoint
+- PowerPoint

-- √ Video
+- o Video

-- √ Video Conferencing
+- o Video Conferencing

-- ✓ Internet Access / Wireless Account Access (google docs etc)
+- Internet Access / Wireless Account Access (google docs etc)

-- ✓ Room capacity for power outlets (for laptops)
+- Room capacity for power outlets (for laptops)

-- ✓ Screen
+- o Screen

-- ✓ Projector
+- o Projector

-- ✓ Microphone
+- Microphone

-- ✓ Laptop Computer
+- o Laptop Computer

 Audio Visual Needs Zoom

 Consider your presenter's needs and how you want the audience to participate in the virtual event.
 Organize a production team well in advance of the event and assign tasks to each member like, managing the waiting room, chat feature, the presentation, videos, the annotation tool, and the live question and answer sessions.
 This team during the event will be the "backstage team".